gurpreet998/Retail-Analytics-Dashboard-Project-PowerBI-/README.md

 Insights: This visual illustrates the number of delayed orders across product categories, where a delivery is considered delayed if the actual delivery date exceeded the estimated delivery date.
 The column chart shows that bed_bath_table and health_beauty have the highest number of delays, with 770 and 717 orders respectively.
-This insight helps identify categories with potential logistics or fulfillment challenges, enabling ShopNest to improve delivery accuracy, enhance customer satisfaction, and refine operational efficiency across critical product segments.
+This insight helps identify categories with potential logistics or fulfillment challenges, enabling retail to improve delivery accuracy, enhance customer satisfaction, and refine operational efficiency across critical product segments.